How to Handle Itchy Skin During Pregnancy?

 There's no question that pregnancy demands a lot from your body, so if your baby-to-be wants extra water at any time, they'll take it from you.
 This, along with hormonal fluctuations, may cause dry skin.

-In addition to drinking enough water, moisturising products including coconut oil, cocoa butter, peptides, and hyaluronic acid (HA) may help you stay hydrated.
+In addition to drinking enough water, moisturising products containing coconut oil, cocoa butter, peptides, and hyaluronic acid (HA) may help your skin stay hydrated.
 When it comes to stretch marks, one technique to avoid them is to moisturise prone areas often to allow the skin to stretch naturally as your bump (and baby) grows.

 Sun Protection